notepad-plus-plus/npp-usermanual/content/docs/searching.md

     It is important to point out that, if you would use the greedy form `Ac+`, instead of `Ac++`, the last match would be, wrongly, all the file contents, even against a very short text!
 Again, the advantage of not allowing backtracking reduces combinations and avoids the catastrophic backtracking process :-)

-Now, more precisely, between the Sp and Ep parentheses, you may meet :
+Now, more precisely, between the Sp and Ep parentheses, you may meet:

 * Nothing, hence the star quantifier, after the non-capturing group

 * A non-null range of allowed chars, so the atomic group Ac++

-* An other well-balanced Bb construction which can be verified, in turn, by the recursion feature R0
+* Another well-balanced Bb construction which can be verified, in turn, by the recursion feature R0

-On the other hand, any subject text scanned can be defined, either, as :
+On the other hand, any subject text scanned can be defined, either, as:

 * A combination of successive syntaxes  Ac*  Bb  Ac*  Bb  Ac*  Bb, ended with a last Ac*.
 So, in the symbolic regex syntax, this can be written as (?: Ac* Bb)+ Ac*

-* A non-null range of allowed chars, when the subject text does NOT contain any Ep and Sp parenthesis, so the Ac+ symbolic syntax, only ( By extension, a text without parentheses is, obviously, a well balanced parentheses text... as it contains no parenthesis ! )
+* A non-null range of allowed chars, when the subject text does NOT contain any Ep and Sp parenthesis, so the Ac+ symbolic syntax, only ( By extension, a text without parentheses is, obviously, a well-balanced parentheses text... as it contains no parenthesis ! )

 This implies that the general symbolic regex is `(?: Ac* Bb )+ Ac* | Ac+`